Get Your Garden Schedule Into Shape!

 But one of the handiest features is the so-called Companion Planting Guide, which shows which plants can make best friends to get the best out of small-space gardens and help deter pests in a completely natural way.

 The tool is purely informative.
-You don’t have reminders and the possibility to design your garden and plan your plots and beds from scratch as you do with the other tools on our list.
+You don’t have the option to set reminders and the possibility to design your garden and plan your plots and beds from scratch as you do with the other tools on our list.

 Who will best use it?
 Beginner gardeners could make a good use of this tool, with the personalized Growing Guide and the Companion Planting Guide being two particularly helpful features.